Integration-Automation/ReEdgeGPT/README.md

 <summary>

-# Using copilot as default mode
+# Use copilot as default mode

 </summary>